CTFAK/SharpEdif/README.md

 ##  Compiling your extension

-Right click the SharpEdif solution on the right and press `Build Solution` or do it through the key bind `Control + Shift + B`, then, right click the solution once again and press `Open Folder in File Explorer`.
+Right click the SharpEdif.Builder solution on the right and press `Build Solution` or do it through the keybind `Control + Shift + B`, and do the same for the SharpEdif solution.
+Then, right click the solution once again and press `Open Folder in File Explorer`.

 In the File Explorer go to the `CompiledExtension`folder, from there you should find your extension with the `.mfx` file extension.
 Copy this extension into your `Clickteam Fusion/Extensions/Unicode` folder and, you should be able to use your extension without problems!